MandilKarki/Numinous-research/Inference/README.md

   - https://github.com/microsoft/DeepSpeed/tree/master/blogs/deepspeed-fastgen

   optimization strategies for GPU utilization in LLM inference, focusing on the integration of Accelerate and DeepSpeed - https://preemo.medium.com/squeeze-more-out-of-your-gpu-for-llm-inference-a-tutorial-on-accelerate-deepspeed-610fce3025fd

+2) 🚀 LLM Inference Performance Engineering: Best Practices This blog from Databricks offers valuable insights and best practices for optimizing Large Language Model (LLM) inference.
+It covers practical guidelines for model selection, deployment hardware choices, and discusses key performance metrics like time to first token and output token speed.
+The blog emphasizes the importance of balancing throughput and latency, explores challenges in LLM inference, and suggests solutions including operator fusion, quantization, and parallelization - https://www.databricks.com/blog/llm-inference-performance-engineering-best-practices